NifTK/NiftyNet/config/README.md

 ######  `name`
 A network class from [niftynet/network](../niftynet/network) or from user specified module string.
-Niftynet tries to import this string as a module specification.
+NiftyNet tries to import this string as a module specification.
 E.g. Setting it to `niftynet.network.toynet.ToyNet` will import the `ToyNet` class defined in `niftynet/network/toynet.py` (The relevant module path must be valid Python path).
-There are also [some shortcuts](../niftynet/engine/application_factory.py) for Niftynet's default network modules.
+There are also [some shortcuts](../niftynet/engine/application_factory.py) for NiftyNet's default network modules.

 ######  `activation_function`
 Sets the type of activation of the network.